Star Wars (film): Special Edition

-The Special Edition contains visual shots and scenes that were unachievable in the original film due to financial, technological, and time constraints.
-The process of creating the new visual effects was explored in the 1996 documentary Special Effects: Anything Can Happen, directed by Star Wars sound designer Ben Burtt.
-Although most changes are minor or cosmetic in nature, many fans and critics believe that Lucas degraded the film with the additions.
-A particularly controversial change in which the bounty hunter Greedo shoots first when confronting Han Solo has inspired T-shirts bearing the phrase "Han shot first".
+For its 20th anniversary in 1997, Star Wars and its two sequels were digitally remastered—with updated effects and re-edited scenes—and re-released to theaters as "Special Editions".
+The Special Edition of Star Wars contains 277 enhanced shots that were unachievable in the original film due to financial, technological and time constraints.
+Many fans and critics believe that these changes negatively impacted the film.
+A particularly controversial change in which the bounty hunter Greedo shoots first when confronting Han Solo has inspired the saying "Han shot first".